Juratbek/upper_frontend/CONTRIBUTING.md

 > - Tweet about it
 > - Refer this project in your project's readme
 > - Mention the project at local meetups and tell your friends/colleagues
+> - Write articles in this platform
+> - Share your articles with friends

 ## Links for guidlines